Tracing nitrogen enrichment across cosmic time with JWST: Determination of ISM properties

 We computed the emissivities of the relevant lines using the adopted $T_e$ and $n_e$.
 To obtain the total N/O abundance ratio, we corrected for unseen ionisation states by applying an ionisation correction factor (ICF).
 We adopted the ICF prescription from \citet{amayo_ICFs_2020}, which accounts for the relative ionisation structure of nitrogen and oxygen based on photoionisation model grids and is expressed as a function of the nebular excitation $\omega$, defined as $\omega = \mathrm{O}^{++}/(\mathrm{O}^+ + \mathrm{O}^{++})$.

 While it is true that such ICF prescriptions could evolve with cosmic time, we have tested whether their application introduces artificial trends in our results by repeating all analyses without applying any ionisation correction.
+This latter approach is equivalent to assuming N$^+$/O$^+$ = N/O, which is the ICF prescription proposed by \citet{peimbert_chemical_1969} based on the similar ionisation energies of N and O, and is commonly adopted in the literature when deriving N/O from singly ionised species.
 The ICF values in our sample are typically modest, up to 1.2 with a median value of $\sim$1.1.
 We find that removing the ICF corrections does not alter any of the conclusions presented in this work, introducing at most a small systematic offset (0.07 dex higher) in the absolute N/O values.
 This demonstrates that our results are not affected by artifacts introduced by potential ICF redshift evolution.

 The total N/O abundance ratio was then computed as:

 where $F_{\mathrm{[N\,II]}\,\lambda6584}$ and $F_{\mathrm{[O\,II]}\,\lambda\lambda3727,3729}$ are the reddening-corrected fluxes of the \NII and \OII lines; $\varepsilon_{\mathrm{line}}(T_e, n_e)$ denotes the emissivity of each line at a given electron temperature and density (computed with \texttt{getEmissivity} function from \texttt{PyNeb}), and $\mathrm{ICF}$ is the ionisation correction factor.